focus-editor/focus/LOG.md

         + New line without breaking on last line
         + Move last line up
     - Refresh buffers from disk
+        + Make it work
+        + Remove crlf on load every time
+        + Even if a file is reported as changed, calculate hash and compare after removing crlf before proceeding
+        - Test a crlf file changed externally
+        - Test different scenarios, like
+            - pulling changes,
+            - stashing changes
+            - applying a stash
+            - deleting project dir
+            - deleting a dir containing a non-project file
+    - Improve scrolling using shitty touchpads
+    - Then: Sticky viewport
+        - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer
     - Global search
         - Double shift to search
         - TEST THIS: All files opened separately should always appear at the top in searches
     - Local search

     - Line wrap:
+        - Sticky viewport before that!
         - Implement wrapping for buffer
         - Have a maximum allowed line length (then force a line wrap, but with a possibility to disable and face the consequences)
         - Inspect all places where we use line_starts and consider using real_line_starts (with a switch?)
+    - Check all @buffer notes
     - Use SIMD for syntax highlighting
     - Make sure behaviour is consistent when selecting by cursor or by mouse (either with ctrl+D or with ctrl+arrows)

-- Improve scrolling using shitty touchpads
-    - Then: Sticky viewport
-        - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer

-- Project scanning: Use threads more efficiently
+    - Project scanning: Use threads more efficiently:
+        - Draw a simple progress bar in a corner
+    - Rename carets and newbuffer

 - Implement scrolling by dragging in all directions and with different speed
 - Generalise TODO highlighting
 - Implement general language highlighting with a set of common keywords etc
-- Select syntax highlighting dialog

 - CRLF:
     + Get rid of crlf notes
-    - BUG: When reloading file from disk (refresh_buffer_from_disk) make sure to remove crlf (until it's supported at least)
     - Show a warning when a CRLF file is loaded, then dismiss on save

 - Nice to haves: